 - If a New Jersey employer offers group life insurance, premiums for the policies may be paid from different sources.
 See Employer Contribution and Coverage Requirements.

 - Employees are entitled to a minimum grace period for paying premiums, except the first.
 See Grace Period.

 - Group life insurance policies may be converted to individual policies under some circumstances.
 See Conversion Rights.

 - Group life insurance may continue for a limited time during an employee's total disability.
 See Continuation of Coverage.

 - New Jersey provides up to 26 weeks of temporary disability benefits (TDB) to an employee who sustains a nonwork-related sickness or injury, including mental disability, alcohol-related disability and pregnancy-related disability, which results in the individual's inability to perform the duties of his or her regular job.
 See Temporary Disability Benefits.

-- The TDB program also includes family leave insurance (FLI), which enables eligible employees to receive up to six weeks of monetary benefits when out of work to bond with a newborn child or a newly adopted child or a newly placed foster child, to care for an ill family member or for reasons related to domestic and sexual violence.
+- The TDB program also includes paid family leave insurance (FLI) when an employee is out of work to bond with a newborn child, a newly adopted child or a newly placed foster child, to care for an ill family member or for reasons related to domestic and sexual violence.
 See Paid Family Leave Insurance.